DuyguKayaOzturk/PizzaOrder/README.md

 All pizzas will start with some kind of base:

-Regular Base
+- Regular Base
-Thick Sole
+- Thick Case
-Gluten Free Base
+- Gluten Free Base
-And so on.

 The pizza will then be 'decorated' with toppings.